kwirk/yidashcam/README.rst

                 local_file.write(data)

-Also included is two applications:
+Also included is three applications:

-* ``python -m yidashcam`` puts the dash camera in a mode to allow live streaming from the dash camera.
+* ``python -m yidashcam stream`` puts the dash camera in a mode to allow live streaming from the dash camera.
+* ``python -m yidashcam snapshot`` takes a photo with the dashcam and saves it in current directory.
 * ``python -m webapp`` hosts a local web app to allow browsing of dash camera's stored video (requires Flask_).